Improving Bayesian posterior correlation analysis on Type Ia supernova luminosity evolution: Introduction

 \section{Introduction}

 The standardisable property \citep[e.g.,][]{Phillips1993} of Type~Ia supernovae (SNe~Ia) played a pivotal role in the discovery of the accelerating expansion of the Universe \citep{Riess1998,Perlmutter1999}.
 Subsequently, various improvements have been made to reduce biases induced by environmental effects during standardisation.
 These improvements all serve to reduce the Hubble residuals (HR) --- the difference between observed and best-fit-cosmology predicted distance moduli on the Hubble–Lemaître diagram \citep{Lampeitl2010,Sullivan2010,Childress2013}, and are typically manifested through correlation statistics between the HR and various SN~Ia environment observables.
 For example, a correction for host-galaxy stellar mass is now routinely included in cosmological analyses \citep[e.g.,][]{Betoule2014,Scolnic2018}.
 Another candidate HR correlate is the age of the host's stellar population \citep{Childress2014}, the significance (and even presence) of which has been vigorously debated in recent studies \citep{Rose2019,Kang2020,Rose2020,Lee2020}.
+The presence of such correlation (and a negative trend) indicates that SN Ia luminosities are fainter as their age (and cosmological redshift) increases.
+With a sufficiently strong trend, the resulting systematic biases may indicate that the apparent excess decrease in distant SN Ia luminosity is not due to the accelerating expansion of the Universe but merely an artefact of the age-luminosity relationship.

-In this {\it Letter}, we follow the argument of \cite[][hereafter \Lee]{Lee2020} against the methodologies of \cite[][hereafter \RoseMC]{Rose2019} when analysing the relation between HR and two measures of the host stellar population age: (1) the local age of the stellar population near each SN, and (2) the global age of the stellar population of the entire host galaxy.
+In this {\it Letter}, we follow the argument of \citet[][hereafter \Lee]{Lee2020} against the methodologies of \citet[][hereafter \RoseMC]{Rose2019} when analysing the relation between HR and two measures of the host stellar population age: (1) the local age of the stellar population near each SN, and (2) the global age of the stellar population of the entire host galaxy.
 We describe the datasets used by both of the aforementioned studies in Section~\ref{sec:data}, suggest a principled approach to using the datasets for inference in Section~\ref{sec:age_posterior_inference}, and reanalyse the correlation (Sec.~\ref{sec:correlation}) and slope (Sec.~\ref{sec:slope}), rectifying issues with the statistical methods found in both studies.